dokicaaa/Sync/README.md

 ###

-- **Framework**: [Flutter](https://flutter.dev/) – Used for building the cross-platform UI of the app with a modern and minimal design.
+- **Framework**: [Flutter](https://flutter.dev/) – For building the cross-platform UI of the app with a modern and minimal design.
-- **Design Tool**: [Figma](https://www.figma.com/) – Utilized for prototyping and designing the front-end UI components, ensuring a sleek and user-friendly interface.
+- **Design Tool**: [Figma](https://www.figma.com/) – For prototyping and designing the front-end UI components.
-- **Backend Services**: [Firebase](https://firebase.google.com/) – Employed for handling user authentication, real-time database management, cloud storage for profile images and shared content, and push notifications.
+- **Backend Services**: [Firebase](https://firebase.google.com/) – For handling user authentication, real-time database management, cloud storage for profile images and shared content, and push notifications.

 ###

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this code, provided that you include the original license.

+You can view the full text of the MIT License [here](https://opensource.org/licenses/MIT).

 ## Contact